 Many companies maintain a portfolio of brands, with sub-brand sitting underneath or alongside a parent brand.
 Consider:

-Each of these brands are connected strongly to the mother brand, whilst retaining a strong individual identity and market capture.
+Each of these brands are connected strongly to the mother brand, whilst retaining a strong individual brand identity and market capture.

 Let’s dive into this scenario, looking at how you create separation but connectedness across a branded portfolio.